-A guide to our favourite studio monitors, from the best budget models to the wallet-busting best in the business models…
+A guide to ten of the best studio monitors 2019, from the best budget models to the wallet-busting best in the business models…

 One of the most important decisions you’ll ever make in your production journey is the choice of studio monitors.
 Good options will take into account variables like the room’s dimensions and acoustics, as well as the frequencies of the music being pumped through them, so studio monitors that work best for one bedroom producer might not suffice for another.
 Add to this that few of us have the luxury of testing out every single studio monitor, let alone just a few, and the decision becomes very daunting indeed.